meatspace/vizzys_tool_textures/README.md

 # Vizzys tool textures and fixes pack
 ℹ️ More dev textures & stock texture fixes for your hearts desire.
-This is For the source engine (Half-life 2, etc)
+(Half-life 2, etc)

-⚠️ Ive added SDK_ prefix to every shader (this pack is for Mapbase)
+⚠️ Ive added SDK_ prefix to every shader (this is for Mapbase, remove if not using mapbase)

 changelog: